History of Bordeaux wine: Middle Ages

 Although domestically popular, French wine was seldom exported, as the areas covered by vineyards and the volume of wine produced was low.
 In the 12th century however, the popularity of Bordeaux wines increased dramatically following the marriage of Henry Plantagenet and Aliénor d'Aquitaine.
 The marriage made the province of Aquitaine English territory, and thenceforth the majority of Bordeaux claret was exported in exchange for other goods.
 Upon the ascension of their son, Richard, to the English throne Bordeaux became the base for Richard's French operations.

 As the popularity of Bordeaux wine increased, the vineyards expanded to accommodate the demands from abroad.
-Henry and Aliénor youngest son, John was in favor of promoting the wine industry, and to increase it further, abolished the Grande Coutume export tax to England from the Aquitaine region.
+Henry and Aliénor's youngest son, John, was in favor of promoting the wine industry, and to increase it further, abolished the Grande Coutume export tax to England from the Aquitaine region.
 In the 13th and 14th century, a code of business practices called the police des vins emerged to give Bordeaux wine a distinct trade advantage over its neighboring regions.

 The citizenry of Bordeaux worked diligently to promote and foster their relationship with the English market.
 In 1205, King Alfonso VIII of Castile laid claim to Aquitaine and put Bordeaux under siege.
 The village was able to withstand the attack and King John rewarded the Bourgeois with orders for wine in excess of 120 tons.
 In 1224, King Louis VIII of France attempted to purge the English from French soil and was halted in his advance in the town of Bordeaux.
 In the aftermath Bordeaux received privileged access to the English market through London, and their exports to the market soon dwarfed the production from other French wine making regions.